StackVista/stackstate-docs/use/health-state/about-health-state.md

 * The own health state of the element is derived from the state reported by health checks attached to the element itself.
 * The propagated health state is derived from the health state of the components and relations that the element depends upon.

-In the StackState UI, the colour of an element represents its own health state.
+In the StackState UI, the color of an element represents its own health state.
 An outer color indicates if the element's propagated health state is unhealthy (`DEVIATING` or `CRITICAL`).

 ![](../../.gitbook/assets/propagated-health-states.svg)